cgdilley/SprelfJSON/README.md

 ### Support for Additional Types

-If you want to extend the available types, you can create a new class that is a subclass of `ModelType`, implementing the required methods.
+If you want to extend the supported types, you can create a new class that is a subclass of `ModelType`, implementing the required methods.

 ```python